gabrielvictorcf/raytracer-in-a-weekend/README.md

 [The rest of you life](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html) which i pretend to do sometime.

-## Some other renders
-The idea of the book is to incrementally build the raytracer, so at the end of (almost!) every chapter you have a new scene rendered to showcase what you implemented - these are my results.
-> Disclaimer: i only added `.png` output and the very end, so these are in `.ppm` format.

-## Trying this out for yourself
+## Installation / Usage - trying this out for yourself
 If you want to play with this code a little, it's properly commented and should be easy to make a custom scene.
 The `random_scene` at the end of `main.rs` function is where the scene you saw above was instantiated, and has the following snippet where the big spheres are